 WIDE: Talent launching software, with monitor visible in frame

-SCREEN: To be provided by Authors: Calibration and Instrument tabs being selected
+SCREEN: 61379_3.1.2.mp4 (Provided by the Authors): Calibration and Instrument tabs being selected

 Select Instrument and Calibrate.
-Record the instrument inertia calibration value in micronewtons/meter/square-seconds and repeat the calibration at least three times to ensure that the calibration values are within 10% of each other [1].
+Record the instrument inertia calibration value [1] in micronewton meter seconds squared and repeat the calibration at least three times to ensure that the calibration values are within 10% of each other [2-TXT].

+SCREENSHOT: Supplementary_Figure3.tiff: (Provided in the Manuscript by the Authors) Video Editor: please emphasize circle and arrow next to “Calibrate” and progress bar next to “Caibrating”.

-SCREEN: To be provided by Authors: Instrument being selected and Calibrate being clicked, then shot of calibration values, then Calibrate being clicked Video Editor: please emphasize calibration values when mentioned
+SCREEN: 61379_3.2.2.mp4 (Provided by the Authors): Instrument being selected and Calibrate being clicked, then shot of calibration values, then Calibrate being clicked Video Editor: please emphasize current calibration values when mentioned.
+TEXT: Repeat calibration x3

 Turn the shaft on top of the rheometer to screw on geometry [1].
-The software will detect the 40-millimeter diameter, 1-degree 0-prime 11-double prime cone angle geometry [2].
+The software will detect the 40-millimeter diameter, 1-degree 0-minutes 11- seconds cone angle geometry [2-TXT].

-Talent turning shaft
+Talent turning shaft and installing the cone angle geometry

-SCREEN: To be provided by Authors: Software detecting cone angle geometry
+SCREEN: 61379_3.3.2.mp4 (Provided by the Authors): Software detecting cone angle geometry TEXT: 40 mm diameter, 1o 0’ 11’’ cone angle

-To perform the rheometer geometry calibration, click Calibrate and record the geometry friction calibration value in micronewtons/meter/rad/second [1-TXT].
+To perform the rheometer geometry calibration, click Calibrate and record the geometry friction calibration value in micronewton meters per radians per second [1-TXT].

-SCREEN: To be provided by Authors: Calibrate being clicked, then shot of calibration values TEXT: Repeat calibration x3
+SCREEN: 61379_3.4.1.mp4 (Provided by the Authors): Calibrate-icon being clicked, then shot of calibration values Video Editor: please emphasize Inertia and friction calibration values when mentioned TEXT: Repeat calibration x3

 To perform the zero-gap initialization, click the Zero gap icon [1].
-The initialization is complete when the axial force experienced by the geometry is greater than or equal to 1 Newton as it touches the Peltier plate [2].
+The initialization is complete when the axial force experienced by the geometry is greater than or equal to 1 Newton [2] as it touches the Peltier plate [3-TXT].

-SCREEN: To be provided by Authors: Zero gap icon being clicked

-SCREEN: To be provided by Authors: Shot of force greater than or equal to 1 N
+SCREEN: 61379_3.5.1.mp4 (Provided by the Authors): Shot of force greater than or equal to 1 N and Zero gap icon being clicked.
+TEXT: Axial Force ≥ 1 Newton Video Editor: Please emphasize or Zoom into the “Discovery HR Gap options” window and inputs that follow the mouse clicks

+Shot of Geometry lowering, touching the Peltier plate and “unknown gap” value in the screen turning into a detected value (This shot may take a up to 5 mins and can be accelerated during production)

+SCREENSHOT: 61379_3.5.3.PNG (Provided by the Authors): Video Editor: please emphasize the arrow

 Ensure that the rheometer gap is zeroed so that its reference position is accurate and use the up and down arrows or the geometry raise and lower icons to raise the geometry to any arbitrary height [1].

-SCREEN: To be provided by Authors: Gap being zeroed/shot of zeroed gap, then geometry being raised Video Editor: please emphasize arrows and icons when mentioned
+Talent using Up and Down arrows on the instrument to raise and lower the geometry

-The control screen on the rheometer instrument [1] and the control panel of the rheometer instrument control software will display the gap height [2].
+The control screen on the rheometer instrument [1] and the control panel of the rheometer instrument control software will display the gap height [2-TXT].

-Shot of control screen showing gap height
+Shot of control screen showing gap height and talent clicking on “set gap” on computer screen.
+TEXT: Gap height set to 1000 μm after Zero Gap process is complete

-SCREEN: To be provided by Authors: Shot of gap height in control panel
+SCREEN: 61379_3.7.2.mp4 (Provided by the Authors): Shot of gap height in control panel Video Editor: please emphasize or zoom into the “Control panel” region and the value pointed by the mouse

-Linear Viscoelastic Range (LVR) Determination
+Perform experiment in the Linear Viscoelastic Range (LVR) regime

-To determine the linear viscoelastic range of a mucus solution of interest, load approximately 300 microliters of fish mucus solution into a 1-milliliter pipette tip [1-TXT] and load the solution onto the Peltier plate [2].
+To perform the rheological experiment in the linear viscoelastic range of a mucus solution of interest, load approximately 100 microliters of fish mucus solution into a 1-milliliter pipette tip [1-TXT] and load the solution onto the Peltier plate [2].

-WIDE: Talent loading pipette TEXT: e.g., here 100 milligram/milliliter mucus solution used
+WIDE: Talent loading pipette TEXT: e.g., here 100 milligram per milliliter mucus solution used as an example